AstroBookings/.github/profile/1-analysis/2-system.requirements.md

 ## Data storage

-Operational data will be stored in a **relational** database, while user profiles, authentication data, system logs, notification queues, and synchronization operations will be stored in a **document** database.
+Operational data (launches, bookings, invoices and notifications) will be stored in a **relational** database, while user profiles, authentication data, system logs, and synchronization operations will be stored in a **document** database.

 A cache database will provide quick data access for the public website and traveler portal.